 If you would like advice or assistance on any of the issues raised in this blog please contact Morrisons Solicitors’ insolvency specialist, Michael Knights.
-Michael is an associate solicitor in the Dispute Resolution team and can be contacted by email at [email protected]or by telephone 0208 971 1027.
+Michael is an Senior Associate Solicitor in the Dispute Resolution team and can be contacted by email at [email protected]or by telephone 0208 971 1027.

 Be careful making drunken promises – our view on Mike Ashley’s recent high court victory

 You may have seen the recent headlines about billionaire Sports Direct founder, Mike Ashley’s victory in the high court over a deal allegedly made in a pub with his former investment banker colleague, Jeffrey Blue.